Socratica-Org/toolbox/content/superboosting-ideas.md

   - Rule of thumb; if you think a project is really cool, others might think so too.
 So ask them if they want to demo!
 - How to create sparkle?
   - View the symposium as a canvas where creative expressions and innovative ideas are encouraged.
 We &lt;3 experimentation and trying random shit that might be funny.
-  - Never stagnate! **If things go too smoothly it means you haven’t tried hard enough.** Continuously seek ways to enhance the appeal and "sparkle" of the event to make it more engaging and memorable.
+  - Never stagnate!
+Continuously seek ways to enhance the appeal and "sparkle" of the event to make it more engaging and memorable.
 - How to delegate work?
   - Firstly, form a great team, identify each person's strengths, and roles automatically delegate themselves.
 Fun people should be in charge of sparkle, creatives for branding, urgent people for logistics, etc.
   - Give people ownership and make deadlines clear.
 Do not have several unnecessary meetings.
 Instead just have a sync every two weeks.
 Trust that people will get their tasks done; again this is going off the assumption that you have great responsible hosts :)
 - How to do “everything else that I did not cover above”?
   - The symposium has so many intricacies and could be written into a novel.
 Yet, a lot of it is dependent on deep thought and being extremely organized with your timelines.
-Refer back to **_[The Symposium Files](https://drive.google.com/drive/folders/1HGIH__7mv73CsXnUBx-3qnBNIKkVbBn1?usp=drive_link)_** as a template to understand what is needed and draw inspiration from past symposiums.
   - You got this!
 Don’t be intimidated by the amount of work, it’s actually a lot of fun!
-And you will (hopefully) have some great hosts and helpers to make the path easier for you! \
+And you will (hopefully) have some great hosts and helpers to make the path easier for you!